born2net/mediaArduino/README.md

 <h5>startup script and watchdog</h5>
 under /etc/init.d/arduinostart you will find the daemon that kicks in when the Arduino is started.
 It will in turn run /root/start.js which build the path to the serial bridge.
-Inside the Sketch C code that runs on top of the MCU we have a special statement which reads:
+Inside the Sketch C code that runs on top of the MCU we have a statement of:

 <pre>
 delay(10000);